(No ratings)

 Advanced Energy Hemostatic Device $14 |

-Dr. Bruno Braga's areas of specialization are general practice, pediatric neurosurgery, and general pediatrics.
+Dr. Bruno Braga specializes in general practice, pediatric neurosurgery, and general pediatrics.
+His clinical interests include cavernous malformations, lipoma, and spinal cord injury.
+His hospital/clinic affiliations include Baylor Scott & White Health, Texas Health Resources, and Children's Health.
+Dr. Braga seems to honor Superior Health Plan, Cigna, Medicaid, and more.
+Dr. Braga has an open panel in Dallas, TX according to Yext.
+He studied medicine at the University of Texas Southwestern Medical School and Federal University of Minas Gerais (UFMG) School of Medicine.
+His distinctions include: D Magazine Best Doctor; International Fellow 2019, American Association of Neurological Surgeons; and D Magazine Best Pediatric Specialist.
 Dr. Braga (or staff) is conversant in Spanish and Portuguese.
-His areas of expertise include the following: cavernous malformations, lipoma, and spinal cord injury.
-Dr. Braga's hospital/clinic affiliations include Baylor Scott & White Health, Texas Health Resources, and Children's Health.
-Dr. Braga attended medical school at Federal University of Minas Gerais (UFMG) School of Medicine.
-He usually is in-network for Superior Health Plan, Cigna, and Medicaid, as well as other insurance carriers.
-He has received distinctions including D Magazine Best Doctor; International Fellow 2019, American Association of Neurological Surgeons; and D Magazine Best Pediatric Specialist.
-According to Baylor Scott & White Health, Dr. Braga is currently accepting new patients at his office in Frisco, TX.